 Our professional voice actors are all 100% native speakers and versatile in their craft.

-Working with us is easy!
-You can work directly with the voice actor through our platform.
 Alternatively, for larger jobs involving more task-intensive post-production tasks, simply hire us to manage the entire process for you.

 Voice Crafters offers professional translations, subtitling, sound effects and more!
 You’ll find all the post-production services you need right here under one roof.